nuthhi/nuth-mods/README.md

 <details>
 <summary>Datapack List</summary>

-- allMobHeads
+- 🔔allMobHeads
   - Adds mob heads and player heads

-- antiGriefs
+- 🔔antiGriefs
   - Stops endermen from picking up blocks and stops ghasts from breaking blocks

-- armoredElytra
+- 🔔armoredElytra
   - Drop an elytra and chestplate on an anvil to combine them

-- doubleShulkerShells★
+- ★🔔doubleShulkerShells
   - Shulkers always drop two shulker shells upon death

-- fastLeafDecay★
+- ★🔔fastLeafDecay
   - Makes leaves decay very quickly

-- vanillaTweaks
+- 🔔vanillaTweaks
   - Allows for redying of stuff, dying sandstone to red sandstone, adds a bunch of shapeless recipes, makes blackstone function the same as cobble for recipes, you can make black dye from coal and charcoal, you can smelt rotten flesh into leather, unpack ice, unpack netherwart blocks, unpack wool into string, trapdoor recipe yields 12 instead of 2, stair recipe yields 8 instead of 4, and wood recipe yields 4 instead of 3

-- villagerWorkstationHighlights
+- 🔔villagerWorkstationHighlights
   - Helps find which villager is assigned to which workstation

 </details>